GitAvi001/E-Commerce-App/README.md

 # E-Commerce-App
-Responsive E-commerce app designed using HTML,CSS and Javascript
+Responsive E-commerce website designed using HTML,CSS and Javascript